sparkles-dev/sparkles/README.md

 # Sparkles

-> Examples for Spark Java Microframework

-This repository contains a collection of code examples demonstrating a web tech stack built entirely on open source.
+> A web tech stack built entirely on open source.

 ## How It Ended Up To Be